 Configuring Pocomail & Barca

 Pocomail and Barca were my earlier choices for a robust email program for people and businesses with heavier demands.
-These programs still work, even on Windows 10, but development has ceased.
+These programs may still work, even on Windows 10, but they were designed for Windows XP running on 32-bit systems and are obsolete.

 Pocomail Still Working — But with Challenges